jscs-dev/node-jscs/README.md

         var x = {a: 1};
     */
-    "require_space_after_object_keys": true,
+    "requireSpaceAfterObjectKeys": true,

     /*
-        Option: require_aligned_object_values
+        Option: requireAlignedObjectValues
         Possible values:
             "all" for strict mode,
-            "skip_with_function" ignores objects if one of the property values is a function expression, "skip_with_line_break" ignores objects if there are line breaks between properties Requires proper alignment in object literals.
+            "skipWithFunction" ignores objects if one of the property values is a function expression, "skipWithLineBreak" ignores objects if there are line breaks between properties Requires proper alignment in object literals.

         Valid example: